 Andrew W. Vail is a first-chair litigator and co-chair of the firm’s Trade Secrets and Restrictive Covenants Practice.
 He represents individuals, privately held, public and Fortune 500 companies as both plaintiff and defense counsel.
 Mr. Vail counsels clients on complex business litigation matters, providing sophisticated, creative and passionate representation at all stages.
 He also has extensive experience representing clients in internal corporate and government investigations.
 He speaks and/or testifies nationally on issues relating to reforms in the justice system and legal ethics.

 Mr. Vail has practiced at Jenner & Block his entire professional career, coming to the firm after graduating from law school with honors in 2003.
-Illinois Super Lawyers and Chicago Magazine have recognized Mr. Vail in their “Best of the Best” lists of the top 100 lawyers in Illinois, and he has been named a Super Lawyer for five consecutive years.
+Illinois Super Lawyers and Chicago Magazine have recognized Mr. Vail in their “Best of the Best” lists of the top 100 lawyers in Illinois, and he has been named a Super Lawyer for six consecutive years.
 He is also a member of the Leadership Greater Chicago (LGC) Signature Fellows Program, Class of 2020.

-Mr. Vail is a member of several firm litigation practice groups (listed to the left).
+Mr. Vail is a member of several firm litigation practice groups.
 His practice focuses on "bet the company" complex commercial, property (both real estate and trade secret) and financial matters, among other important matters, and requests for emergency or injunctive relief.
-Examples of his recent work are listed on the “My Work” page, and include trying four significant litigation matters over the past 8 months in federal court, Illinois state court and private arbitrations.
+Examples of his recent work are listed on the “My Work” page, and include trying six significant litigation and arbitration matters to verdict or arbitration award over the past 16 months in federal court, Illinois state court and private arbitrations.

 Mr. Vail authors the Illinois Civil Practice Guide and he has significant experience litigating in Illinois and Cook County courts.